The Greater Threat: Amplified Stupidity

 In February 2022, as Russian forces prepared to invade Ukraine, intelligence agencies across the Western world provided clear, consistent warnings about the imminent attack.
-These warnings were based on extensive surveillance, communications intercepts, and troop movements visible from satellite imagery.
-Despite this wealth of information, numerous political and business leaders dismissed the possibility of a full-scale invasion, clinging to assumptions about rational self-interest and the impossibility of large-scale conventional war in 21st century Europe.
+Despite this wealth of information, numerous leaders dismissed the possibility of a full-scale invasion—a fundamental failure of judgment, not intelligence.

 Poor Judgment Enhanced by Algorithmic Power